-Vermont offers every conceivable comfort level when it comes to camping, from no trace in the most remote backwoods to comfortable lean-tos and compostable toilets at state parks to RV hookup campgrounds with laundry facilities.
+Vermont offers every conceivable comfort level when it comes to camping, from remote backpacking to comfortable lean-tos at state parks to RV hookup campgrounds with laundry facilities.
 As autumn leaves start to pop, turning the Green Mountains to hues of golden amber, many campgrounds close down, and hunting seasons open, leaving folks wondering: Just where is the best fall camping?

 By far, the best camping in the state is at Vermont State Parks.
 There are more than 55 state parks scattered throughout all regions of Vermont, and more than half offer camping from Memorial Day to Labor Day.
 A handful of campgrounds operate through Columbus Day weekend, and a select five are open for camping through mid-October:

 Gifford Woods State Park

 Gifford Woods State Park routinely offers some of the state's best fall colors, with its prime multiple elevations of forest located at the base of Killington and Pico Mountains.
 Conveniently situated between the Appalachian and Long Trails, Gifford Woods contains 22 tent/trailer sites, 20 lean-tos, and four cabins, as well as a rare patch of old-growth hardwood trees.

 Smugglers' Notch State Park

 Located in Stowe near Bingham Fall, 2 miles from the historic, 1,000-foot narrow mountain pass of the same name, Smugglers' Notch State Park has 20 tent sites and 14 lean-tos.
 The park provides a pristine, mountainous environment of its own, with close access to the foliage wonderland of Stowe.